 Covered by an Employer Retirement Plan.
 You are generally considered covered by an employer retirement plan if a contribution is made to your account or you are eligible to earn retirement credits.
-Examples of retirement plans include simplified employee pension (SEP) plans, SIMPLE plans, plans qualified under Code section 401(a) such as pension, profit sharing or 401(k) plans, 403(b) arrangements, 403(a) arrangements, or certain government plans.
+Examples of retirement plans include simplified employee pension (SEP) plans, SIMPLE plans, plans qualified under Code section 401(a) such as pension, profit sharing or 401(k) plans, 403(b) arrangements, 403(a) arrangement, or certain government plans.
 Generally, your employer is required to indicate on your Form W-2 if you were covered by a retirement plan for the year.
-If you and/or, your spouse (if married) are covered by an employer retirement plan, you may not be able to deduct some or all of your IRA contribution depending on your MAGI.
+If you (or you and your spouse, if applicable) are covered by an employer retirement plan, you may not be able to deduct some or all of your IRA contribution depending on your MAGI.
+Use the combined MAGI of you and your spouse if you are married filing jointly.

 Deduction Phase-Out.
 Generally, if you or your spouse is covered by an employer retirement plan, the amount of your Traditional IRA contribution you may deduct decreases (phases out) as your MAGI increases.
-If you are married, filing a joint tax return, your MAGI is the combined MAGI of you and your spouse.

 If your MAGI is equal to or below the lower limit of the phase-out range, your IRA contributions are fully deductible.
-If your MAGI is equal to or exceeds the upper limit of the phase-out range, your IRA contributions are not deductible.
-If your MAGI falls within the phase-out range, you may take a partial deduction.
+If your MAGI is equal to or exceeds the upper limit of the phase-out range, you may not deduct your IRA contributions.
+If your MAGI falls within the phase-out range, you may only take a partial deduction.